-erstands how exception es for individuals with e ith development and l earning ar nd use this knowledge to provide meaningful and challenging 3 - Target 2 - Acceptable 1 - Unacceptable Rating Performance Indicators 1.1 Candidate demonstrates understanding of how language, culture, and family background influence the learning of individuals with exceptionalities.
+erstands how exception es for individuals with e - th development and le earning an nd use this knowledge to provide meaningful and challenging 3 - Target 2 - Acceptable 1 - Unacceptable Rating Performance Indicators 1.1 Candidate demonstrates understanding of how language, culture, and family background influence the learning of individuals with exceptionalities.
 Consistently demonstrates understanding of learner development and characteristics while providing learning experiences to students.
 Frequently demonstrates understanding of learner development and characteristics while providing learning experiences to students.
 Rarely demonstrates understanding of learner development and characteristics while providing learning experiences to students.
-Individualized decision making for instruction and support considers the full range of learner characteristics including nature and impact of individual's disability, culture, language and family values.
+Individualized decision making for instruction and support considers the full range of learner characteristic including nature and impact of individual's disability, culture, language and family values.
 Seeks information from mentors/teammates to prevent inappropriate disability assessment and identification of students based on characteristics (e.g., culture, ethnicity language) Demonstrates cultural sensitivity/openness regarding family perceptions/expectations for their child who has a disability.
 With the support of mentors, collaborates with families to gather information about students' strengths/assets, interests and needs 1.2 Candidate uses understanding of development and individual differences to respond to the needs of individuals with exceptionalities Seeks to know students well and consistently uses this information to engage the learner in age and skill appropriate tasks.
 Seeks to know students well and frequently uses this information to engage the learner in age and skill appropriate learning tasks.
 Seeks limited knowledge of learners and inconsistently uses this information to engage the learner in age and skill appropriate learning tasks.
 Seeks authentic opportunities to learn about students through observation, collaboration with colleagues, and review of appropriate documentation (IEPs, assessments etc.) Performance (e.g., instruction and supports) reflects knowledge of individual learner profiles related to individual learner assets/ strengths and impact of disabilities for educational and transition planning.
 Interprets individual's current learning holistically, based on performance across a wide range of settings and activities.
-Demonstrates an understanding of how individual disability characteristics intersect with other characteristics to impact learning and participation (e.g., language development, auditory processing, listening and reading comprehension, behavior, communication, socia and academic engagement).
+Demonstrates an understanding of how individual disability characteristics intersect with other characteristics to impact learning and participation (e.g., language development, auditory processing, listening an reading comprehension, behavior, communication, social and academic engagement).

-Standard 2: Learning Environments The candidate contributes to creating safe, inclusive, culturally responsive learning environments so that individuals with exceptionalities become active and effective learners and develop emotional well-being, positive social interactions, and self-determination.
-2-Acceptable 1-Unacceptable 3-Target Rating Performance Indicators 2.1 Candidate, Consistently With some Rarely builds With mentor support, models and shares effective strategies through builds positive mentor support, positive for facilitating relationships between students with various collaboration with relationships, actively relationships, characteristics (e.g., disability, culture, language, gender) with general educators classroom participates in classroom team members building positive and other community, community, Implements effective strategies to build community and colleagues, creates implements relationships, implements promote positive behaviors and relationships in school and safe, inclusive, engaging classroom engaging other contexts (e.g., workplace) culturally responsive instruction, and community, instruction or Co-plans and implements class routines and flexible groups encourages implements encourages learning using accessible curriculum materials for diverse learners environments to positive behavior. engaging positive, Implements effective strategies to build community and engage individuals instruction, and behavior. promote positive behaviors and relationships. with exceptionalities encourages Co-plans, implements, and monitors appropriate in meaningful positive, individualized supports to maximize motivation and minimize learning activities behavior. frustration. and social interactions.
-In collaboration with related service teammates (e.g., occupational therapist), implements and monitors individual sensory stimulation programs directly and indirectly (e.g., teaching assistants, job coaches) (cont.)
+effective learners and - - termination.
+Performance Indicators 2.1 Candidate, through collaboration with general educators and other colleagues, creates safe, inclusive, culturally responsive learning environments to engage individuals with exceptionalities in meaningful learning activities and social interactions.
+Consistently builds positive relationships, classroom community, implements engaging instruction, and encourages positive behavior.
+With some mentor support, actively participates in building positive relationships, classroom community, implements engaging instruction, and encourages positive, behavior.
+Rarely builds positive relationships, classroom community, implements engaging instruction or encourages positive, behavior.
+With mentor support, models and shares effective strategies for facilitating relationships between students with various characteristics (e.g., disability, culture, language, gender) wit team members Implements effective strategies to build community and promote positive behaviors and relationships in school and other contexts (e.g., workplace) Co-plans and implements class routines and flexible groups using accessible curriculum materials for diverse learners Implements effective strategies to build community and promote positive behaviors and relationships.
+Co-plans, implements, and monitors appropriate individualized supports to maximize motivation and minimizer frustration.
+In collaboration with related service teammates (e.g., occupational therapist), implements and monitors individual sensory stimulation programs directly and indirectly (e.g., teaching assistants, job coaches)